offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### Versus Ruin-Holder Kingdoms

-The relationship between Wanderers and [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holders]] remains tense but economically necessary:
+The relationship between Wanderers and [Ruin-Holders](Political%20Systems/Ruin-Holder%20Kingdoms.md) remains tense but economically necessary:

 **Territorial Disputes**: Ruin-Holders view Wanderers as trespassers and thieves who pillage "their" ruins.
-Wanderers counter that no one can own the [[Architect Ruins|Architects']] legacy.
+Wanderers counter that no one can own the [Architects'](../Architect%20Ruins.md) legacy.

 **Trade Dependencies**: Despite mutual antagonism, Ruin-Holders depend on Wanderer trade networks for exotic goods and inter-kingdom commerce.